TomasDevs/portfolio/README.md

 ├── .gitignore                # Files and directories to ignore in version control ├── .eslintrc.js              # ESLint configuration
-├── LICENSE                   # License for the project ├── package.json              # Project dependencies and scripts
+├── LICENSE                   # License for the project ├── netlify.toml              # Netlify configuration for redirects and functions
+├── package.json              # Project dependencies and scripts
 ├── package-lock.json         # Lockfile for the project dependencies
 ├── vite.config.js            # Vite configuration